 How can I work in Israel without making Aliyah?

-The law firm of Cohen, Decker, Pex, Brosh specializes in immigration, visas, and Aliyah to Israel.
+Our law firm specializes in immigration, visas, and Aliyah to Israel.
 As we help obtain Israeli work visas for foreign specialists, members of the general public often ask us “How can I, as a non-Jew, work in Israel”?

 In this article we will explain the laws and practical process involved in obtaining a foreign worker visa in Israel.
 We will also answer the question – can someone not entitled to immigration under the Law of Return work in Israel without special qualifications?